Institute for Telecommunication Sciences / Research / Quality of Experience / Video Quality Research / Video Home

 Develop Video Quality Metrics

 Source code and a framework for developing NR metrics is available on GitHub.
-Click here for an introduction to this NR metric framework and objective metrics that measure video quality.

-Improve Research Methods
+Improve Subjective Test Methods

 Rapid advances in video technology require new analysis methods.
 ITS investigates improved methods for designing and performing subjective tests.
 We also develop new statistical analysis methods to analyze subjective test data and objective metric data.
+Click here for more information on subjective test methods.

 Share Data & Information